-The American Foundation for Suicide Prevention is committed to protecting those the people that protect us and believes that veteran and military suicide prevention is a national priority.
+The American Foundation for Suicide Prevention is committed to protecting those people that protect us and believes that veteran and military suicide prevention is a national priority.

-AFSP urges the enforcement and oversight of parity laws, recognizing that this has largely become the responsibility of the states and requires collaboration between state lawmakers and regulators.
 Currently, AFSP is focused on supporting the passage of legislation that prioritizes suicide prevention for veterans, enhancing programs that target at-risk veterans, and aiding the Department of Veteran’s Affairs in its mission to serve and honor our former Service Members.▲ Back to Top